Reduce Infection Risks While Swimming

 LaSalvia recommends checking out online information made available by The Centers for Disease Control and Prevention and the Environmental Protection Agency.
 These materials provide simple-to-follow tips for preventing the spread of infections in pools, as well as where to look for information from your local cities and towns about their water monitoring programs, swimming restrictions and more.

-While the risk of developing swimming-related infections may be low, staying informed and using good judgment are the best ways to keep those risks from rising.This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+While the risk of developing swimming-related infections may be low, staying informed and using good judgment are the best ways to keep those risks from rising.This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio